-Unit Conversion Tab, Tab Recovery and Shimpent Trackers are a few examples of other browser hijackers.
-They tend to appear legitimate and offer various "useful" functions.
-However, the promised features are rarely operational and even if they do work - then not as advertised.
-This applies to practically all PUAs.
-The only goal of unwanted apps is to generate revenue at user expense.
-Instead of delivering on any promises, PUAs hijack browsers, cause rogue redirects, deliver intrusive advertisements and collect private data.
+Unit Conversion Tab, Tab Recovery and Shimpent Trackers are some examples of other browser hijackers.
+They may seem legitimate and offer various "useful" functions, however, the features promised are rarely operational and, even if they do work, it is not as advertised.
+This applies to most PUAs.
+The only purpose of these unwanted apps is to generate revenue at users' expense.
+Rather than delivering any real value, PUAs hijack browsers, cause rogue redirects, deliver intrusive advertisements and collect private data.

 How did Protect My Search App install on my computer?

-Some PUAs (e.g. Protect My Search App) have official promotional webpages, from which they can be downloaded.
-However, they can also be downloaded/installed together with other programs.
-This false marketing method of packing ordinary software with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, used pre-set options, etc.) - increase the risk of unintentionally allowing bundled content onto the device.
-Intrusive adverts can infiltrate these applications into systems.
-Once clicked on, they can execute scripts to download/install PUAs without user consent.
+Some PUAs (including Protect My Search App) have official promotional web pages from which they can be downloaded, however, they are often downloaded/installed together with other programs.
+This deceptive marketing method of packing normal software with unwanted or malicious additions is called "bundling".
+Rushing download/installation processes (e.g. ignoring terms, skipping steps, using pre-set options, etc.) increases the risk of unintentionally allowing bundled content onto the device.
+Intrusive ads can also infiltrate these applications into systems.
+Once clicked, they can execute scripts to download/install PUAs without users' consent.

-It is recommended to research products to verify their legitimacy, before download/installation and/or purchase.
-Only official and verified download sources should be used.
-Untrustworthy channels, e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - can offer deceptive and/or bundled content; hence, they are advised against use.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out from supplementary apps, tools, functions and other additions.
-Intrusive advertisements tend to appear legitimate and harmless, however they redirect to various unreliable and questionable websites (e.g. gambling, pornography, adult-dating and others).
-Should users encounter such ads/redirects, they are to check the system and immediately remove all suspicious applications and/or browser extensions/plug-ins from it.
+You are advised to research products to verify their legitimacy, before download/installation or purchase.
+Use only official and verified download sources.
+Untrustworthy channels such as unofficial and free file-hosting sites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders can offer deceptive or bundled content and should thus be avoided.
+When downloading/installing, it is important to read the terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out of supplementary apps, tools, functions and other additions.
+Intrusive advertisements may seem legitimate and harmless, however, they can redirect to dubious websites (e.g. gambling, pornography, adult-dating and others).
+If you encounter these ads/redirects, check the system and immediately remove all suspicious applications and browser extensions/plug-ins.
 If your computer is already infected with Protect My Search App, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

 Protect My Search App browser hijacker asking for various permissions: